 While I do believe that graphic design courses should demonstrate the basics of each major software package (alongside offering inductions to Fab Labs, photography, sound recording, amongst other things), students can only innovate and show real ambition when they apply the skills they’ve learnt to solve real-world problems.

-This article originally appeared in Computer Arts magazine issue 270.
-Buy it here.
+This article originally appeared in Computer Arts, the world's leading design magazine.
+Subscribe here.